 Overview and benefits

 Chrome offers a private browsing option called Incognito Mode.
 This mode allows you to browse in an isolated sandbox web session.
 It gives you temporary control over your browsing footprint and session identity, but does not offer guaranteed anonymity.
-To launch a new incognito browser, press Ctrl-Shift-N (Windows, Linux) or Command+Shift+N (OSX).
+To launch a new incognito browser, press Ctrl+Shift+N (Windows, Linux) or Command+Shift+N (OSX).
 Essentially, when you're in Incognito Mode, the browser doesn't log what you've been doing during your last Internet session.

 Configuring privacy settings

-To fine-tune your privacy settings in Chrome, click the menu icon (⋮) in the upper-right corner of the browser, and select Settings.
+To fine-tune your privacy settings in Chrome, click the icon in the upper-right corner of the browser, and select Settings.